 The issue with this, for beginners especially, is that you have to now buy two different types of fishing line so it’s twice as expensive.
 You also have to tie a knot between braid and another line which, even after 20 years of fishing, I struggle with.
 Tying knots with braid is just difficult.
 And I have had multiple knots break on me after hooking into fish right where the braid went into a different line.
 The benefits that braid provides just isn’t worth the headaches it will create.
 Spool the whole reel with monofilament and it’ll be much easier and the difference is negligible.

 Should you decide to not take my advice and do a braid to leader like a fancy pro fisherman – know that your leader material should be fluorocarbon.
 It is strong and has the lowest visibility.
 And if you’re only buying it in small 3 feet sections – the cost doesn’t matter as much.
 They even sell small spools meant specifically for making leader materials out of.
-Again – this is not my recommendation if you are just beginning.
+Again – this is not my recommendation if you are just beginning but learn more here if you like.

 Ease of tying knots with monofilament